Reconstruction of Posterior Tibial Tendon Tear with Tendon Transfer

 When there is a more significant injury to the posterior tibial tendon than can be simply repaired, a tendon transfer is done to reinforce the torn tendon.
 I transfer the flexor digitorum longus (FDL) tendon that runs parallel to and just behind the torn tendon at the ankle.
 It is readily available to use, and you will have no loss of function when it is transferred.
 The FDL tendon helps curl your toes downward.
 But there are also muscles in the foot that will curl the toes.
 Therefore, you can still curl your toes after the FDL tendon is used to reconstruct the posterior tibialis tendon.

 The FDL tendon is woven through the posterior tibial tendon, and sewn into the navicular bone on the inside of the hindfoot.
+I usually will also reconstruct a ligament that supports the arch, the Spring Ligament, during this same procedure.
+That involves drilling a second hole in the heel bone, and adding a supportive suture mesh called an Arthrex Internal Brace that spans the undersurface of the arch just deep to the FDL tendon.
 You will be left with a curving scar that runs along the inside of the ankle and hindfoot for about 5 inches.

 The surgery is done as an outpatient, and you will require a general anesthetic.